ZamurVedovatto/rentacar-mean/README.md

 # Sistema de Gestão de Aluguel de Veículos

-This project was produced as activity of the sixth period of the degree in Information Systems
+This project was produced as activity of the sixth period of the degree in Information Systems.

 ## Development